If you take a look in your bathroom cabinet right now, there’s a good chance you’ll find a handful of stuff that’s expired.

 A beard balm is like a leave-in conditioner that’s applied to the beard and left in for the day, adding hydration and making it easier to style.

+People often wonder, how long does beard balm last or does beard balm go bad?
 The synthetic-based beard balms feature ingredients like alcohol that end up drying the hair and the skin underneath, but they will likely last longer in terms of shelf life.

 To determine the shelf life of your beard balm, check the label, but if you’re unable to find any clear direction then look at the list of ingredients instead.